- Do I have to attend Orientation?

 Do I have to pay any additional fees for Orientation?

 Every student whether they are freshmen or transfer pay an orientation fee which is built into their first term at the University.
 New students pay it as part of their admission deposit.
 No refunds are provided for simply not attending as we prepare several programs all summer and expect you to take advantage of one of them.
-There is an additional fee of $30.00 per person for those who stay as part of the Overnight program.
+There is an additional fee of $30.00 per student who stay as part of the Overnight program.
 The fee supports the evening activities and helps us prepare the residence halls for your visit.
-Transfer students are not provided this opportunity in their one-day program.
+Transfer students are not provided this opportunity in their program.